-Under this license agreement, we granted to 4Life an exclusive and royalty-bearing license in relation to products that are very low concentration silver, gold, and other similar very low-concentration non-pharmaceutical supplement products produced by our electro-crystal-chemistry technology platform.
+Under this license agreement, we granted to 4Life an exclusive and royalty-bearing license in relation to products that are low concentration silver, gold, and other similar low-concentration non-pharmaceutical products produced by our electro-crystal-chemistry technology platform.
 This exclusive grant does not include ZnAg, for which 4Life has a non-exclusive right.
-4Life is allowed to develop, make, manufacture, use, sell and commercialize the licensed products worldwide within the field of dietary supplements and certain non-pharmaceutical products for human use, internally or externally, which contain metallic-based constituents that are formed by our electrochemistry manufacturing techniques.
+4Life is allowed to develop, make, manufacture, use, sell and commercialize the licensed products worldwide within the field of dietary supplements and certain non-pharmaceutical products for human use, internally or externally, which contain metallic-based constituents that are formed by our electrical techniques.
 4Life will use its reasonably diligent commercial efforts to introduce the products to certain commercial markets following regulatory approval for their sale as nutritional mineral supplements.
 The initial term of this license agreement commenced on August 31, 2018 and will continue until five years after 4Life's introduction of the first nutritional supplement licensed product into the marketplace, which occurred on July 1, 2020.
 The license agreement may be renewed for additional five year periods by mutual agreement.
-Upon expiration of the license agreement may only terminate by mutual agreement between the parties, or upon breach by either party that results in termination of the agreement under applicable law.
+Upon expiration of the license agreement the exclusive provisions in the agreement will convert to non-exclusive.
+The license agreement may only terminate by mutual agreement between the parties, or upon breach by either party that results in termination of the agreement under applicable law.

 Under an exclusive supply agreement, 4Life will purchase the licensed products exclusively from us and we will sell the licensed products exclusively through 4Life, except for ZnAg which is not exclusively sold through 4Life.
 Upon the occurrence of certain future events, 4Life can achieve the right to exclusively manufacture the licensed products under the license agreement, other than ZnAg for which this right does not apply.
 The initial term of the exclusive supply agreement commenced on August 31, 2018 and will continue until five years after the minimum sales commencement date, which both parties anticipate will be in April 2021.
 The exclusive supply agreement may be renewed for additional five year periods by mutual agreement.
-4Life may terminate the exclusive supply agreement for cause, which is stated to include repudiation, uncured material breach, insolvency, bankruptcy, general assignment for benefit of creditors, failure to proper notify of change in control.
+4Life may terminate the exclusive supply agreement for cause, which is stated to include repudiation, uncured material breach, insolvency, bankruptcy, general assignment for benefit of creditors, failure to provide reasonable assurances of financial and operational capacity, prolonged unremedied force majeure, and failure to proper notify of change in control.
 Clene may terminate the exclusive supply agreement in the event of a repudiation, uncured material breach, insolvency, bankruptcy or general assignment for benefit of creditors by 4Life.

 At the time of commercial sales, single-digit royalty payments are owed to us by 4Life based on the size of 4Life's basket of total product sales.
 Royalties are payable quarterly under the license agreement until termination of the license agreement.
 In addition, 4Life will pay us our fully encumbered manufacturing expenses plus a guaranteed double-digit margin.
-We began supplying KHC46 (Gold FactorTM) and a low dose zinc-silver solution (Zinc FactorTM) during the first half of 2020 under this license agreement.
+We began supplying KHC46 and a low dose zinc-silver solution during the first half of 2020 under this license agreement.

-To date, we have not licensed our electrochemistry platform, any CSN therapeutics or any drug candidates to any other parties.
+To date, we have not licensed our technology or CSN therapeutics to any other parties.